YohanMeyer/AntimetaboleDetector/README.md

 # Context

 This repository contains Yohan Meyer's work concerning antimetabole detection for his master's thesis.
 This work completes the chiasmi extraction pipeline developed together with Guillaume Berthomet that you can find here: <https://github.com/YohanMeyer/ChiasmusData>

 You can also find Guillaume's own antimetabole detector here: <https://github.com/Dironiil/AntimetaboleDetectionModels>

 # How-to

 The main detection script is `antimetabole-rating.py`, which should be run in the `rating-src` environment.
 Some examples about how to use the `AntimetaboleRatingEngine` class are given in the same file.
 All requirements for this project can be found in the `requirements.txt` file and can be installed with `pip install -r requirements.txt` or `conda install --file requirements.txt`.

 Some features require the English fastText models.
 You can download it at the following link: <https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.de.zip>
 Unzip it and put the `fasttext_models/wiki.en.bin` file in the `fasttext_models` folder.

+The data retrieved and used for this project can be found here: <https://github.com/YohanMeyer/AntimetaboleDataset>
+Download it and put the files in the `data` folder.

 For more information about the data, features and models, please refer to the thesis.